-Experts Have Some Theories As To Why People Can Shiver When They Pee
+Experts Have Some Theories As To Why People Shiver When They Pee

 According to Live Science, Dr. Simon Fulford, a consultant urologist at the James Cook University Hospital in the United Kingdom, has another theory he prefers when it comes to the pee shiver.
 This theory is more in-depth and involves the autonomic nervous system (ANS).

 Along with many other bodily functions, urination is also controlled by the ANS.
 Things such as temperature and heartbeat are also controlled by this system.
-Along with the ANS, the parasympathetic nervous system (PNS), and the sympathetic nervous system (SNS) is also involved in bladder control.
+Along with the ANS, the parasympathetic nervous system (PNS) and the sympathetic nervous system (SNS) are also involved in bladder control.

 When the bladder starts to fill and expand, all of these systems are involved with the decision-making process.
 Along with these systems, a set of nerves in the spinal cord called the sacral nerves are involved and send messages to the PNS in relation to the fullness of the bladder.
 All of these actions help control the bladder so that early evacuation doesn’t occur.